quasarframework/quasar-framework.org/source/components/input-mask.md

 title: Directive "v-mask"
 ---
-This directives can take an String or an Array of tokens, to be used as a masked input.
+This directives can take a String or an Array of tokens and can use them to create a specialized masked input.

-When the directive is applied all the response of the Input will be the masked value.
+When the directive is applied, the value of the input will be kept in line with the masked value.
+This is great for adding, for instance, a mask for a telephone number input.

 ## Installation
 Edit `/quasar.conf.js`: